ETC-A/etca-spec/extensions/memory-operands-1/README.md

 When computing an address, register contents must be treated as if they were the width of an address in the current address mode.
 When performing the operation, the operation must be performed as though the operand values were the size specified by the instruction's Operand Size attribute.

+Note that the `[d]` operand modes include an unused SIB byte.
+This appears to help simplify decoding the size of an instruction, and we expect that the space waste is not significant.
+However, this point is why the extension is not listed as Mostly Stable, and may change in the future when we are better able to evaluate the waste.

 # Added Instruction